 And today tourists flock to the region.
 With charming villages and expansive vineyards producing different types of renowned wines, Alsace has become a major attraction for visitors from the world over.

 And there you have it, the long and tumultuous history of the Region of Alsace.
 She may be beautiful, but she does have quite a few scars.
 Does it change the way you look at it when you travel in the area?
-Comment below and let me know.
+You can read more about visiting Strasbourg and Colmar here.

 ¹ Featured Image: Painting by Johann Tobias Sonntag, Musée Historique de Strasbourg